superstreamlabs/kafka-clients-java/README.md

 ### SUPERSTREAM_HOST - REQUIRED!
 Specify the host URL of the SuperStream service to connect to the appropriate Superstream environment.

-### SUPERSTREAM_TOKEN - REQUIRED!
+### SUPERSTREAM_TOKEN - OPTIONAL!
-This authentication token is required to securely access the Superstream services.
+This authentication token is required when the engine configured to work with local authentication, to securely access the Superstream services.

-### SUPERSTREAM_LEARNING_FACTOR - Default 20
-This variable adjusts the learning algorithms used within the SDK to optimize data streaming performance.

-### SUPERSTREAM_REDUCTION_ENABLED - Default false
+### SUPERSTREAM_COMPRESSION_ENABLED
-Set this variable to enable data reduction features.
+Set this variable to explicitly tell SSM to not switch compression dynamically.

 ### SUPERSTREAM_TAGS - Default is empty string
 Set this variable to tag the client, this is a string - comma-separated list of tags.